WXHarks/Intellistar-emulator/README.md

 ## Features
 Most of core animation and logic has been replicated including severe weather alerts, forecast descriptions, crawl text, and the Doppler radar map.

-*Some of these features are temporarily not working due to the discontinuation of WU's API*
+*Some of these features may periodically stop working due to weather API changes.
+Modifications will be made as needed.*

 ## Looping
 To enable or disable looping, click on the TWC logo in the info-bar in the top-left corner of the emulator.

-To get looping working properly, you may (as of Chrome M66) have to go to chrome://flags#autoplay-policy (Autoplay Policy) and change it to `User gesture is required for cross-origin iframes` or `No user gesture is required`
+To get looping working properly in Google Chrome, specifically, you will need to add the following tag to your browser properties:
+1. Right click on the Google Chrome Browser icon and selection "Properties"
+2. Select the "Shortcut" tab
+3. In the "Target" text box, add " --autoplay-policy=no-user-gesture-required" without quotes
+4. Click "Apply", then "OK"

 ## Screenshots
 ![Screenshot 1](/screenshots/1.png)